 - Negotiating with Prosecutors: When appropriate, we negotiate for reduced charges or alternative sentencing, such as probation, counseling, or community service.

-- Aggressive Courtroom Defense: If your case goes to trial, we are prepared to present a persuasive argument to the judge and jury, aiming for a full dismissal or acquittal.
+- Aggressive Courtroom Defense: If your case goes to trial, we will present a persuasive argument to the judge and jury, aiming for a full dismissal or acquittal.

 Contact an Experienced Long Island Stalking Defense Lawyer Today